APPPYYY/OllaMind/README.md

 This project contains two main APIs:

-1. **Non-Streaming API**: A standard API that processes data and returns a response without streaming.
+1. **Non-Streaming API**: A standard API that processes data and returns a response without streaming. // http://127.0.0.1:1773/api/v1/ai/?query=What is spring
-2. **Streaming API**: An API that processes and streams data in real-time to the client.
+2. **Streaming API**: An API that processes and streams data in real-time to the client. // http://127.0.0.1:1773/api/v1/ai/stream?query=what is springboot

 The project utilizes Spring Boot as the backend framework, DeepSeek for advanced AI functionalities, Ollama for language models, and Spring AI to facilitate integration with machine learning models.